 - Unlike Colossals and Gargantuans, your opponent can take control of your battle engine.
 There are very few such abilities that work on this model type, though.

-- Huge-based models get bonus distance on Power Attack Slams.
-But this bonus doesn't apply to slams caused by other means, such as Critical Smite or the Hurricane's Thunder Charge ability.
+- But this bonus doesn't apply to slams triggered by normal attacks (such as Critical Smite or the Hurricane's Thunder Charge ability).

 Rules Clarification : Construct - None yet.
 (Edit)